Codex Bobiensis

 Codex Bobiensis – The last page of the Gospel of Mark.

 Codex Bobiensis or Bobbiensis is one of the oldest Old Latin manuscripts of the New Testament, albeit in fragmentary form.
 It is designated by the siglum k or VL 1 in the Beuron register of Late Latin New Testament manuscripts.
 The text contains parts of the Gospel of Mark (Mark 8:8-16:8) and Gospel of Matthew (Matthew 1:1-15:36).

 Codex Bobiensis is the only known example of the shorter ending added directly to Mark 16:8, but not the "longer ending" through Mark 16:20.
-Using the study of comparartive writing styles (palaeography), it is assigned to the (375-425) 4th or 5th century AD.
+Using the study of comparative writing styles (palaeography), it is assigned to the (375-425) 4th or 5th century AD.

 Mark 16

 There is a unique reading following Mark 16:3:

 Subito autem ad horam tertiam tenebrae diei factae sunt per totum orbem terrae, et descenderunt de caelis angeli et surgent in claritate vivi Dei (viri duo?); simul ascenderunt cum eo, et continuo lux facta est.

 The text requires some guesswork.
 Biblical scholar Bruce Metzger provides the following translation:

 But suddenly at the third hour of the day there was darkness over the whole circle of the earth, and angels descended from the heavens, and as he [the Lord] was rising in the glory of the living God, at the same time they ascended with him; and immediately it was light.

 The "Shorter Ending" runs as follows:

 Omnia autem quaecumque praecepta erant et qui cum puero erant breviter exposuerunt.
 Posthaec et ipse ihesus adparuit, et ab orientem usque usque in orientem misit per illos sanctam et incorruptam [praedicationis] salutis aeternae.
 Amen.

 But they reported briefly to the boy (Note: The text in Latin reads: "cum puero", meaning "to the boy", instead of the most commonly found "cum petro", which is "to Peter".) and those with him all that they had been told.
 And after this, Jesus himself (appeared to them and) sent out by means of them, from east to east, the sacred and imperishable (proclamation) of eternal salvation.
 Amen.